Paul Thek: Life and career

-During the 1960s, Thek and Hujar associated with a number of artists and writers including Joseph Raffaele, Eva Hesse, Gene Swenson, and Susan Sontag.
+During the 1960s, Thek and Hujar associated with a number of artists and writers including Joseph Raffael, Eva Hesse, Gene Swenson, and Susan Sontag.
 Thek was particularly close to Sontag, who dedicated her 1966 collection of essays, Against Interpretation, to him.
 According to Sontag's biographer, the title and inspiration for the eponymous essay came from Thek.
 One day when Sontag was "talking about art in a cerebral way that many complained was a bore," he interrupted: "Susan, stop, stop.
 I'm against interpretation.
 We don't look at art when we interpret it.
 That's not the way to look at art."

 In 1964, he participated in Andy Warhol's Screen Tests.
 It was during this time that he began to work in installation and sculpture, most notably creating wax sculptures made in the likeness of meat.
-Between 1964–67, Thek had three solo exhibitions of his famed Technological Reliquaries at Stable Gallery and Pace Gallery in New York.
+Between 1964 and 1967, Thek had three solo exhibitions of his famed Technological Reliquaries at Stable Gallery and Pace Gallery in New York.

 Thek was awarded a Fulbright fellowship in 1967 to Italy, leaving New York shortly after his exhibition for The Tomb opened.
 The figure in Thek's Tomb was popularly associated with the American hippie movement and has often been mistitled as Death of a Hippie.
 He traveled and lived throughout Europe during the late 1960s and early 1970s and worked on large scale installations.

 After a peripatetic lifestyle, Thek took up permanent residence in New York in 1976 and began teaching at Cooper Union.
 Amid increasing emotional stress, he struggled to make and sell work, but began to show nationally and internationally again during the 1980s.
-He died on August 10, 1988 after learning he had AIDS the year prior.
+He died on August 10, 1988, a year after learning he had AIDS.
 After his death, Sontag dedicated AIDS and Its Metaphors to his memory.